-The family will receive friends Saturday, Oct.
+The family received friends Saturday, Oct.
 26, from 1 p.m. until 2 p.m. at First United Methodist Church.
-The funeral service will begin at 2 p.m. with the Rev. Jim Woods officiating.
-Burial will follow in Indianola City Cemetery.
-Burton Funeral Home has been entrusted with arrangements.
+The funeral service began at 2 p.m. with the Rev. Jim Woods officiating.
+Burial followed in Indianola City Cemetery.
+Burton Funeral Home was entrusted with arrangements.

 In lieu of flowers, memorials may be made to First United Methodist Church Daycare, P.O.
 Box 86, Indianola, MS 38751; Hough-Dement Animal Shelter, 342 N. Martin Luther King Dr., Indianola, MS 38751; or American Legion Post #2, P.O.
 Box 1016, Indianola, MS 38751.